 Instructions

 3. Make the filling: In a large skillet over medium-high heat, saute the onion in 1-2 tablespoons olive oil for 2-3 minutes.
-Lower heat to medium and add the bell pepper, zucchini, and garlic, and salt and saute until everything is tender- about 7-8 minutes.
-Add the corn, cook 2-3 minutes, and set aside.
+Lower the heat to medium and add the bell pepper, zucchini, and garlic, and salt, and saute until everything is tender- about 7-8 minutes.
+Add the corn, blackbeans and spices.
+Set aside.

-4. (Optional) Quick Mole Sauce: Place all the ingredients (EXCEPT the CHOCOLATE and TAHINI PASTE) in a blender.
+4. (Optional) Quick Mole Sauce: Place all the ingredients (except the chocolate and tahini paste) in a blender.
 Blend until smooth.
-Place this Mole sauce in a medium potbring it to a simmer over medium-low heat, cover (it will splatter), and cook 7-8 minutes over medium-low heat.
+Pour this sauce into a medium pot, bring it to a simmer over medium-low heat, cover it (it will splatter), and cook for 7-8 minutes.
 Stir in tahini sauce and chocolate until melted and combined.
-Taste, adjust salt and sweetness, adding a teaspoon of maple syrup if necessary (some chocolate is sweeter than others), or add more chipotle for heat.
-Turn heat off and set aside.
+Taste, adjust the salt and sweetness, adding a teaspoon of maple syrup if necessary (some chocolates are sweeter than others), or add more chipotle for heat.
+Turn the heat off and set aside.

-6. Stuff: Spoon the filling back into the sweet potatoes, mounding them up a bit.
-Brush skins with a little olive oil.
-Add more cheese if you want.
+7. Stuff the sweet potatoes: Spoon the filling back into the sweet potatoes, mounding them up a bit.

-7. Bake these right on the same parchment-lined sheet pan you just used and feel free to sprinkle with more cheese.
-Alternatively, place them in a baking dish over a layer of Mole Sauce– up to you.
+8. Place these right on the same wire rack or parchment-lined sheet pan you just used and feel free to sprinkle with more cheese.
+Alternatively, place them in a baking dish over the Mole Sauce– up to you.

-8. Bake at 375F until warmed all the way through, 25 minutes. ( If reheating directly from the fridge they will need longer.)
+9. Bake at 400F until warmed through, about 15-20 minutes. ( If reheating directly from the fridge, they will need longer.)

-9. Garnish with pumpkin seeds, cilantro, or scallions.
+10. Garnish with pumpkin seeds, cilantro, avocado, sour cream, or scallions.

 Notes